QuietDruid/OpenStackSetup/Scripts/newuser.md

-SSH_KEY_PATH="~/.ssh/id_rsa.pub"  # Path to the public key you want to use REMOTE_USER="your_remote_user"     # The user you use to SSH into the remote server SERVERS_FILE="servers.txt"         # File containing a list of target servers PASSWORD="your_remote_password"    # If all servers have the same password
+SSH_KEY_PATH="~/.ssh/id_rsa.pub"  # Path to the public key you want to use REMOTE_USER="your_remote_user"     # The user you use to SSH into the remote server SERVERS_FILE="servers.txt"         # File containing a list of target servers

 # Create a temporary bash script to be copied to the remote servers
 cat <<'EOF' > /tmp/create_user.sh